**Complimentary products received in exchange for out honest review. All opinions are ours and ours alone**

 July Is National Hot Dog Month –

-On July 4th, why not revisit French’s® storied history as hot dog’s favorite topping and join in celebrating the people we love, the moments we treasure and the food we savor.
-In honor of America’s birthday and National Hot Dog Month, you can also try these recipes below that offer a twist on the traditional hot dog or visit www.frenchs.com for additional recipes.
+In honor of America’s birthday and National Hot Dog Month, you can also try these recipes below that offer a twist on the traditional hot dog or visit www.frenchs.com for additional recipe ideas.
 In the meantime, see how much you and your friends really know about the classic summer refreshment and check out these facts & figures:

 Fun Facts about Hot Dogs and Mustard*: